mrtalhim/filament-modules/README.md

 all its clusters automatically.

 Panels will register their navigation links in the main panel's navigation if the configuration is set to support panels.
-In the individual panels, there will also be a link to the main panel's navigation, allowing you to navigate back to the main panel.
+In the individual panels, there will also be a configurable "Back to Admin" navigation item, allowing you to navigate back to the main panel.
+The label, icon, and URL of this back button are fully configurable.

 Your module is now ready to be used in your Filament Panel.
 Use the following commands during development to generate new resources, pages, widgets, plugins, panels and clusters in your module: